 2021 INITIATIVES INDICATOR Implement job-oriented training programmes or collaborate Number and rate of new hires (p.
-128) with education experts to increase the relevance of education in today's education systems programmes (p.
+128) with education experts to increase the relevance of education in today's education systems Generation of knowledge in the audiovisual sector and grant or internship programmes (p.
 64)